SnowyMouse/invader/README.md

                                or argb.
 Default: none -f --detail-fade <factor>    Set detail fade factor.
 Default (new tag): 0.0 -F --format <type>           Pixel format.
-Can be: 32-bit, 16-bit, monochrome, dxt5, dxt3, or dxt1.
-Default (new tag): 32-bit
+Can be: 32-bit, 16-bit, monochrome, dxt5, dxt3, dxt1, or auto. 'auto' will be replaced with the best lossless format.
-  -h --help                    Show this list of options.
+                               Default (new tag): auto -h --help                    Show this list of options.
   -H --bump-height <height>    Set the apparent bumpmap height from 0 to 1.
                                Default (new tag): 0.026